Starhawk (character): Powers and abilities

 The true extent of Starhawk's powers is unknown, but they are said to be immense in nature.
 He has an incredibly long lifespan, possibly inherited from his mother or due to his empowerment by the Hawk God.

 Starhawk can manipulate light to create concussive force blasts of photonic energy, heat, and solid-light constructs.
 He can also fly at the speed of light by tapping anti-gravitons, and survive in the vacuum of space.
 By tapping into Aleta's powers (when merged with her), he can also generate solid constructs of light; it is unknown if he can do so since their separation.
 His natural senses, especially eyesight, are enhanced to a superhuman degree; in addition, his powers give him extrasensory sensitivity to energy patterns and fluctuations in his environment, and he can track energy trails across intergalactic distances.

 He has superhuman strength and durability, and he can enhance these further by reinforcing his body with light energy; on one occasion, he was able to engage in hand-to-hand combat with the thunder god Thor.
 He has an immunity to most known diseases and radiation sickness.

 He seemingly has precognition, designating himself as "One-Who-Knows", but this is actually an effect of remembering what happened in his previous life cycle.
 However, due to Starhawk's efforts to change events for the better in each cycle, as well as the manipulations of beings with greater understanding of the universe (such as Mephisto), these memories can become unreliable; the overall thrust of events may be the same, but vital details might differ from his previous incarnation.

 When he forced Aleta to re-merge with him after their second separation, Starhawk's power changed from light to dark, and he was able to create constructs out of solid darkness, and fire blasts of shadowy force.
-Valentino had initially decided to call him Shadowhawk, but Tom DeFalco convinced him to save the name for a brand new character.
+Jim Valentino had initially decided to call him Shadowhawk, but Tom DeFalco convinced him to save the name for a brand new character.

-Stakar has knowledge of the archaeology of the planet Arcturus IV.
-He also has extensive knowledge of various civilizations throughout the Milky Way Galaxy.

-His costume is made of alien materials, including a retracting transparent facemask and life support system, and retractable solar wind collector wings.